Frequently Asked Questions

 What mail service do you use to ship?

 We most frequently use Fedex as our shipping carrier.
 We will also use the US Postal Service on occasion.
 For very large orders that need pallets, it can vary by what’s available in your area.
 Feel free to call our office if you have any questions!
 916-822-2177

 Typically, we expect them to last between 3-5 years.
 It depends on how much direct sunlight they receive, how you store/clean them, and how you grow in them.
 Often, they will last longer than that!
 We recommend washing your fabric pots in between cycles if you use a lot of nutrients and amendments.

 What kind of fabric do you use?

-Our fabric is a nonwoven geotextile polypropylene made especially for us from a manufacturer in Georgia.
+Our fabric is a nonwoven geotextile polypropylene made especially for us from a manufacturer in the USA.
 It is military grade UV-resistant, chemically stable, and BPA free!
 It resists breakdown and rot and won’t leach any chemicals into your media.
 Plus, you can just throw it in the washing machine!

 Are they safe?
 How do they affect the environment?
 Are they recyclable?